History

 we supply for this Mac.

 With USB 2.0 and FireWire 800 connectivity, the Mac Pro can use a wide range of external hard drives.
-Please note that to use a FireWire 400 peripheral on a FireWire 800 connection, you will either need a 6pin - 9pin FireWire cable, or this adapter.
+Please note that to use a FireWire 400 peripheral on a FireWire 800 connection, you will need a 6 pin - 9 pin FireWire cable.

 Additionally its PCI-Express slots allow additional connectivities such as eSATA and SCSI to be added, allowing yet more external storage options.